y-mehta/www-project-top-10-low-code-no-code-security-risks/content/en/LCNC-SEC-02-Authorization-Misuse.md

 A maker creates a connection to their corporate email account.
 They inadvertently click the "share with everyone" option.
-Every user in the organization, including contractors and vendors, gains access to their corporate email accounts.
+Every user in the organization, including contractors and vendors, gains access to their corporate email account.
 A malicious user triggers a "forgot password" flow and uses the connection to follow through with the process and gain control over the account.

 ### Scenario #2

 A maker creates a simple application to view records from a database.
-The application has configured permissions to ensure each user can only view related records.
+The application is configured to ensure each user can only view related records.
 However, the application is configured in such a way that the underlying database connection is implicitly shared with its user.
 An application user can use the database connection directly, gaining full access to all records.

 ### Scenario #3

 Admin connects an application to their source code management system (i.e., BitBucket) using a service account.
-The provisioned service account has unrestricted access to all repositories for enabling seamless integration.
+The provisioned service account has unrestricted access to all repositories to enable seamless integration.
-Any internal user can abuse this connection to get access to restricted repositories which normally they don't have access to.
+Any internal user can abuse this connection to access restricted repositories they usually don't have access to.

 ## How to Prevent